LassoSoft/LassoGuide/lasso_guide_source/language/calling-lasso.rst

    The current date is 2012-08-08 15:07:25

 The result, regardless of the execution method, is identical.
-Also, note that the file's extension (".lasso" in this case) is irrelevant when executing Lasso code on the command line.
+Also, note that the file's extension ("|dot| lasso" in this case) is irrelevant when executing Lasso code on the command line.
 The example file could just have easily been named "test", with no extension, and the results would have been the same.

 Executing Code Directly